 Do I need an occupational therapist (OT)?

 Occupational therapists work with adults (people over 18 years, or if in full-time education, over 19 years) and older people, alongside other professionals.
-OTs will assist you as long as you meet the Fair Access to Care Services’ (FACS) criteria.
+OTs will assist you as long as you are eligible.
 They can help if you are having difficulty with day-to-day tasks or if you might be at risk of harm, or at risk of losing your independence.